 For a discussion of our critical accounting estimates, see Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2020 Annual Report on Form 10-K for the year ended December 31, 2020, as filed with the SEC on March 2, 2021 (our 2020 Form 10-K).
-There have been no material changes to these critical accounting estimates since our 2020 Form 10-K.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2020 Form 10-K. There have been no material changes to these critical accounting estimates since our 2020 Form 10-K.